 Your license information is available to you through the State's online system at https://vo.licensure.ncpublicschools.gov.
-You must register to view your information as well has have access to make changes and certain updates to your license.
+You must register to view your information as well as to have access to make changes and certain updates to your license.
 Applications such as your 5-year renewal will be completed through the State's online system.
-By registering and providing a personal working email, you will receive notices concerning your license and applications.
+By registering and providing a valid personal email address, you will receive notices concerning your license and applications.